Art Exhibition Design Lighting – Flat, Flat Shiny Cat

 Our exhibition lighting designers team, once again, illuminated the KCC’s latest art exhibition design gallery in London.

 The latest KCCUK Open Call II : The Flat, Flat, Shiny Cat.
 This contemporary art exhibition explores the different impressions of rhythm and slowness.
-Uniting the artworks of Hyemin Son and John Reardon in a unique, modern light.
+Thus uniting the artworks of Hyemin Son and John Reardon in a unique, modern light.

 Attributable to the scope and mass of the boxes in relation to the 3.2m ceiling height a sophisticated lighting design scheme had to be implemented.
 The lighting design solution agreed was dramatic, adding play of shadows and bright elements.